Promoting plant-based farming and gardening throughout North America

 Community composting is an option for composting collectively with others in our neighborhood.
 Community composts are especially suited to neighborhoods where there isn’t appropriate space for individual backyard composts, such as apartment blocks or residential areas surrounded by asphalt.

-Courses and workshops that teach veganic growing methods, including upcoming courses in 2012.
+Ongoing courses and workshops that teach veganic growing methods.

 Self-fertilizing gardens are a way of growing fruits and vegetables through creating diverse ecosystems that rely mainly on natural processes.
 These gardens have permanent raised beds, with water points and trees, to create a system that largely self-regulates.
 Self-fertilizing gardens (SFG) are part of the wider world of permaculture, since this method of gardening minimizes human actions and management, and allows nature to play its role.